myehya812/CareerHub/README.md

 ---

-### 5. Start Laravel
+### 5. Start the Laravel Backend

 ```bash
 php artisan serve
 ```

-The backend should normally run at:
+The Laravel backend will normally run at:

 ```text
 http://127.0.0.1:8000